rgambord/c99-doc/doc/sections/6/10/3/3/index.rst

 .. _9899_6.10.3.3p1:

+.. container:: snum

+   :ref:`1 <9899_6.10.3.3p1>`

-:ref:`1 <9899_6.10.3.3p1>` A ## preprocessing token shall not occur at the beginning or at the end of a replacement list for either form of macro definition.
+A ## preprocessing token shall not occur at the beginning or at the end of a replacement list for either form of macro definition.

 .. rubric:: Semantics

 .. _9899_6.10.3.3p2:

+.. container:: snum

+   :ref:`2 <9899_6.10.3.3p2>`

-:ref:`2 <9899_6.10.3.3p2>` If, in the replacement list of a function-like macro, a parameter is immediately preceded or followed by a ## preprocessing token, the parameter is replaced by the corresponding argument's preprocessing token sequence; however, if an argument consists of no preprocessing tokens, the parameter is replaced by a placemarker preprocessing token instead.\ [#9899_note151]_
+If, in the replacement list of a function-like macro, a parameter is immediately preceded or followed by a ## preprocessing token, the parameter is replaced by the corresponding argument's preprocessing token sequence; however, if an argument consists of no preprocessing tokens, the parameter is replaced by a placemarker preprocessing token instead.\ [#9899_note151]_

 .. _9899_6.10.3.3p3:

+.. container:: snum

+   :ref:`3 <9899_6.10.3.3p3>`

-:ref:`3 <9899_6.10.3.3p3>` For both object-like and function-like macro invocations, before the replacement list is reexamined for more macro names to replace, each instance of a ## preprocessing token in the replacement list (not from an argument) is deleted and the preceding preprocessing token is concatenated with the following preprocessing token.
+For both object-like and function-like macro invocations, before the replacement list is reexamined for more macro names to replace, each instance of a ## preprocessing token in the replacement list (not from an argument) is deleted and the preceding preprocessing token is concatenated with the following preprocessing token.
 Placemarker preprocessing tokens are handled specially: concatenation of two placemarkers results in a single placemarker preprocessing token, and concatenation of a placemarker with a non-placemarker preprocessing token results in the non-placemarker preprocessing token.
 If the result is not a valid preprocessing token, the behavior is undefined.
 The resulting token is available for further macro replacement.
 The order of evaluation of ## operators is unspecified.

 .. _9899_6.10.3.3p4:

+.. container:: snum

+   :ref:`4 <9899_6.10.3.3p4>`

-:ref:`4 <9899_6.10.3.3p4>` EXAMPLE In the following fragment:
+EXAMPLE In the following fragment:

 ::